Rtarun3606k/Walkez/README.md

-# Start-up
+# Walkez

-This repository contains the code for the Start-up project.
+This repository contains the code for the Walkez project.

 ## Overview